 In most cases, where we can employ our designs, this can offer a reduction of 40-45dB, turning the average daytime jungle run of the city’s streets into the ambient hum of the countryside.
 At night, the change is incredibly dramatic!

-Want to see more of these windows?
+Want to see more of these windows including our secondary windows?
 Check out our video demonstration here!

 Image by Allen Watkin